patternfly/training-scenarios/react-charts/area-chart/step4.md

 4) <strong>Add a `constrainToVisibleArea` property inside of the `ChartVoronoiContainer`.</strong>

-The `constrainToVisibleArea` property will alter the position of the tooltip so that it exactly fits within the rendered SVG.
+The `constrainToVisibleArea` property determines whether to coerce tooltips so that they fit within the visible area of the chart.

 It should look like this: